 BASHH continues to finance the Group on a rolling annual basis.

-The group liaises with the BASHH National Audit Group; BHIVA Audit Sub-Committee; BASHH Clinical Standards Unit; British National Formulary; FSRH Clinical Effectiveness Committee; the RCP Clinical Effectiveness Forum; and Public Health England.
+The group liaises with the BASHH National Audit Group; BHIVA Audit Sub-Committee; BASHH Clinical Standards Unit; British National Formulary; FSRH Clinical Effectiveness Unit and the MHRA.

 The CEG welcomes constructive comments on guidelines from the BASHH membership.